Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Introduction

-As a first step toward addressing these limitations, this paper introduces \textbf{SAGES} (\textbf{S}emantic \textbf{A}utonomous \textbf{G}uidance \textbf{E}ngine for \textbf{S}pace, Fig.~\ref{fig:summary}), a text-conditioned spacecraft trajectory generation framework that translates high-level language commands into feasible trajectories under nonconvex constraints.
-The proposed approach bridges semantic intent and continuous dynamics through a two-stage architecture: (1) a multi-modal encoder-decoder model embeds language descriptions and constraint specification into a shared latent space and autoregressively generates a semantically meaningful trajectory sequence, and (2) a SCP layer then refines this trajectory to enforce principled constraint satisfaction with respect to dynamics and operational constraints.
+As a first step toward addressing these limitations, this paper introduces SAGES (Semantic Autonomous Guidance Engine for Space), a language-conditioned spacecraft trajectory generation framework that translates high-level language commands into feasible trajectories under nonconvex constraints.
+The proposed approach bridges semantic intent and continuous dynamics through a two-stage architecture: (i) a multimodal encoder-decoder model embeds language descriptions and constraint specification into a shared latent space and autoregressively generates a trajectory that reflects the semantic intent, and (ii) a SCP layer then refines this trajectory to enforce principled constraint satisfaction with respect to dynamics and operational constraints.
 This framework builds upon the Autonomous Rendezvous Transformer (ART) \cite{art_ieeeaero24}, a transformer-based trajectory generation model originally designed to provide an initial guess (warm-start) to an SCP.
-Unlike previous ART formulations \cite{art_ieeeaero24, art_ral24, takubo2024towards, celestini2025generalizable, takubo2026agile}, SAGES treats SCP not as a local optimizer but as a projector to the feasible domain: any converged SCP solution strictly satisfies the encoded constraints while preserving semantic and temporal coherence.
+Unlike previous ART formulations \cite{art_ieeeaero24, art_ral24, takubo2025towards, celestini2025generalizable, takubo2026agile}, SAGES treats SCP not as a local optimizer but as a projector to the feasible domain: any converged SCP solution strictly satisfies the encoded constraints while preserving semantic and temporal coherence.
 By integrating high-level language conditioning with a dynamics-aware decision model, the proposed framework enables coherent, constraint-satisfying trajectory generation that unifies semantic intent and physics-based optimization.